FAQ

 Can I take the theory test in Polish, Urdu, Punjabi, Arabic or any other language?

-No. Foreign-language voiceovers and interpreters were withdrawn on 7 April 2014 to prevent fraud.
+No. Foreign-language voiceovers and interpreters were withdrawn on 7 April 2014, following a consultation that weighed potential road safety implications, the risk of fraud and the cost of providing translations.
 The on-screen voiceover is only available in English or Welsh.
 An on-screen British Sign Language video is available for deaf candidates.
 Translators and interpreters are not permitted.

 What is the UK theory test pass rate?

-For April 2024 to March 2025 the overall car theory test pass rate published by DVSA was 44.9%, with women out-passing men by roughly 3–4 percentage points (47.2% female vs 43.1% male).
-DVSA publishes a single Great Britain figure; a per-nation split — Scotland around 48.9%, England around 46%, Wales around 42.3% — is derived from the per-centre figures by averaging the rate at each centre.
+For April 2025 to March 2026 the overall car theory test pass rate published by DVSA was 44.8%, with women out-passing men by about 4 percentage points (47.2% female vs 43.0% male).
+DVSA publishes a single Great Britain figure; a per-nation split — Scotland around 48.9%, England around 46%, Wales around 42.3% — is derived from the 2024-25 per-centre figures by averaging the rate at each centre.
 The headline rate has settled in the mid-40s since 2022/23 — distinct from the practical-test pass rate, which is a different, higher figure.

 Source: gov.uk — driving test and theory test data: cars (DRT111A and DRT112A spreadsheets)